rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240325_New York Times Podcasts.md

 *  moving toward Ukraine.
 *  And he claims that based on preliminary information, as he put it, there were people on the Ukrainian
 *  side who were going to help these men cross the border safely.
-*  And remember, this is an extremely dangerous militarized border given that Russia and Ukraine
+*  And remember, this is an extremely dangerous militarized border, given that Russia and
-*  have been in a state of full-scale war for over two years now.
+*  Ukraine have been in a state of full scale war for over two years now.
 *  And as he ends the speech, he says that Russia will punish the perpetrators, whoever they
 *  may be, whoever may have sent them.
-*  So what's important about all that is, first of all, that Putin is not the only one who
+*  So what's important about all that is, first of all, that Putin did not mention the apparent
-*  Putin did not mention the apparent Islamic extremist connection here that Western officials
+*  extremist connection here that Western officials have been talking about and that is in front
-*  have been talking about and that is in front of all of us, given that Islamic State has
-*  claimed responsibility for the attack.
+*  of all of us, given that Islamic State has claimed responsibility for the attack.
 *  But he does set the stage for blaming Ukraine for this horrific tragedy, even though it
 *  seems that Putin and the Russian government may be alone in thinking that.
 *  We'll be right back.